Country Garden faces fresh test for onshore bond extensions

 In the offshore market, Country Garden has at least five coupon payments due this month, including two relatively sizable dollar bond coupons worth $15 million due on Sept.
 17, and $40 million on Sept.
 27, each with a 30-day grace period.

-Country Garden has so far showed "higher willingness to stave off a default" compared to many of its peers, said Nicholas Chen, a Singapore-based analyst at research firm CreditSights.
+Country Garden has so far showna "higher willingness to stave off a default" than many of its peers, said Nicholas Chen, a Singapore-based analyst at research firm CreditSights.

-Chen expects Country Garden to continue striving to defer due bond payments on both onshore and offshore markets, given its inadequate liquidity position.

 (Reporting by Xie Yu; Editing by Sumeet Chatterjee and Lincoln Feast.)